Skip to main content

 Data Management's regular expression language is similar to others you may be familiar with, with a few significant differences:

-• Each character literal must be enclosed in single quotes.
+• Each character literal must be enclosed in single quotes

-• Sequences of character literals (strings) must be enclosed in double quotes.
-Anything in the target text that consists of exactly those characters in exactly the order listed will match.
+• Sequences of character literals (strings) must be enclosed in double quotes: anything in the target text that consists of exactly those characters in exactly the order listed will match.
 A lower case character is not identical to its upper case version, and vice versa.
 For example, "John" will match John but not john.

-• Some characters must be preceded by a backslash (\).
-Backslashes are combined with the characters r or n to signify carriage return or newline characters.
+• Some characters must be preceded by a backslash (\): backslashes are combined with the characters r or n to signify carriage return or newline characters.
 For example, the regexp AB\r\nCD will match AB separated from CD by a CR-LF sequence.
 To match the backslash character itself, simply double it (\\).

-• No "anchor" characters.
-Standard regular expression languages have special constructs to specify the position at which a particular pattern occurs—the beginning or end of an input string, for example.
+• No "anchor" characters: standard regular expression languages have special constructs to specify the position at which a particular pattern occurs—the beginning or end of an input string, for example.
 However, Data Management's regular expressions implicitly anchor both the front and end of the string being matched.
 To "unanchor" the patterns, add the sequence .* to the beginning or end of the pattern.

-• No backreferences.
-Standard regular expression languages have "backreferences," which allow you to reference a part of the matched string later in the pattern.
+• No backreferences: standard regular expression languages have "backreferences," which allow you to reference a part of the matched string later in the pattern.
 Data Management does not support backreferences.

-• Substring references are different.
-Standard regular expressions only allow you to reference substrings by using top-level subexpressions (parts of the regular expression grouped with parentheses () at the top level of parentheses nesting).
+• Substring references are different: standard regular expressions only allow you to reference substrings by using top-level subexpressions (parts of the regular expression grouped with parentheses () at the top level of parentheses nesting).
 Data Management supports a much more flexible model, in which any portion of a string matched by any part of a pattern may be tagged by an "action" for later processing.

 Regular expression syntax (Data Management variant)

-Regular expressions are constructed by combining quoted strings of characters (representing text to be matched) with some special characters, termed metacharacters:
+Regular expressions are constructed by combining quoted strings of characters (representing text to be matched) with some special characters, termed metacharacters.

 Single quotes

 These are used to enclose each character literal.
 Anything in the target text that consists of exactly those characters in exactly the order listed will match.
 A lower case character is not identical to its upper case version, and vice versa.
 For example: 'J''o'h''n' matches John but not john.
-(Note that spaces are ignored unless they are enclosed in single quotes.)

 Double quotes